Sandra Simonds

 Sandra Simonds is an American poet, critic and novelist.
 The author of eight books of poetry, her poems have been included in Best American Poetry and have appeared in literary journals including Poetry, The New Yorker, The New York Times, American Poetry Review, Ploughshares, Granta, Boston Review, and Fence.
 In 2013, she won a Readers’ Choice Award for her sonnet “Red Wand.”
 Her poetry reviews have been featured on the Poetry Foundation Website, the New York Times, the Harvard Review and the Kenyon Review.
+She is the 2023 winner of the Vermont Book Award in fiction.

 Simonds earned her Ph.D. in English and Poetry from Florida State University.
 She lives in Tallahassee, Florida, and is a full professor of English and Humanities at Thomas University in Thomasville, Georgia.